huijing/huijing.github.io/_drafts/refactoring-an-inherited-codebase.md

 In an ideal world where unicorns shit rainbows, we wouldn't have to do such major rewrites or refactoring projects, however, given that every organisation has their own set of constraints, sometimes it is just an inevitable part of the product development process.

-Here's to constant improvement, and may the code you write always be better than what you wrote yesterday.
+Here's to constant improvement, and may the code you write always be better than what you wrote yesterday. <span class="emoji" role="img" tabindex="0" aria-label="tumbler glass">&#x1F943;</span>